Formanta Polivoks with MIDI

 A true star from behind the Iron Curtain.

 We are very proud of the fact that we are one of Europe’s most experienced Formanta Polivoks technician / dealer.
-We have lost track of the number of Polivokses we have touched but these numbers are anywhere between 150-200.
+We have lost track of the number of Polivokses we have touched but these numbers are well over 200.
 We know how they are supposed to sound and we know how to service them properly.
 We put a lot of work into preparing each Polivoks and we are happy to confirm that failure rate is very, very low – more or less the same as in case of American or Japanese synths.

-As far as the MIDI is concerned, this kit provides duophonic midi control to the Polivoks synthesizer allowing it to play in a range of 64 midi notes from F1 (#41) to G#6 (#104) with midi pitchbend (+-1 octave by default), VCF cutoff control by modwheel (CC01) and VCA control by midi note velocity.
+As far as the MIDI is concerned, this kit provides duophonic midi control to the Polivoks synthesizer allowing it to play in a range of 64 midi notes from F1 (#41) to G#6 (#104) with midi pitchbend (+-1 octave by default) and VCF cutoff control by modwheel (CC01).

 Please click on the “Contact” tab in the top right corner of the page if you are not sure whether VAT applies to you.